 “We take up a lot of room in those big trucks,” Erika says.
 “But my mentor, Vicki, was so patient with me.
 She helped me face those fears and helped me realize that I can do this.
 I just have to pay attention and keep my eyes open.”

-Experienced drivers can become Driver Mentors at PAM, giving them the chance to earn additional road miles while they help train the next generation.
+Experienced drivers can become Driver Mentors at PAM, giving them the chance to earn additional road miles (and extra pay) while they help train the next generation.
 For PAM Lease Purchase Operator (LPO) driver, Vicki Fowler, mentoring brings its own rewards in helping drivers like Erika grow their careers.

 “At first, Erika was a bit intimidated because this is known as a male-dominated industry,” Vicki says.
 “But we have lots of women drivers at PAM, and we’re showing men we can do this!
 This job takes training and skill.
 Nobody, male or female, was born knowing how to drive a truck.”